 - American Beauty: Angela, despite being on the cheerleading team and acting the part of a worldly woman, reveals to Lester that she's a virgin right as they're about to have sex; this causes Lester to break off the sex.

 - Stroker Ace: Pembrook, although this is mostly to Stroker's amazement.
 Stroker simply can't wrap his head around the concept of the virgin; Lugs is constantly having to remind him that the word "virgin" exists!

-- In The Magdalene Sisters Bernadette is assumed to be Really Gets Around because she's seen flirting with boys in the school yard - and gets sent to the titular laundries because of it.
+- In The Magdalene Sisters, Bernadette is assumed to really get around because she's seen flirting with boys in the schoolyard - and gets sent to the titular laundries because of it.
 But she confesses to the Sister Superior that she's still a virgin.
-Nonetheless she is kept there because the nuns feel her beauty may tempt the boys too much.
+Nonetheless, she is kept there because the nuns feel her beauty may tempt the boys too much.
 Bernadette is notably the only one of the protagonists who is still a virgin.

 - Stealing Beauty: One of the two reasons Lucy travels to Tuscany is to lose her virginity with Nicolo Donati, whom she fell in love with on a previous visit and believes sent her an unsigned love letter.
 He turns out to be a womanizer and a bit of a jerkass, and she ends up with his brother Osvaldo, who reveals to her afterwards that it was his first time, too.